 Heads: Most tripods come with a 3-way head providing separate, lockable pan (horizontal swing) and tilt (vertical) movements, as well as a hinged platform allowing you to rotate the camera platform 90 degrees from horizontal (landscape) orientation to vertical (portrait) orientation.
 Some tripods, especially video tripods, have two-way heads providing the first two aforementioned adjustments, but not the last, which is not needed when shooting movies or videos.
 A few tripods have ball heads, which allow a wide range of horizontal, vertical and oblique adjustments, but do not have a pan/tilt handle and are not intended for panning the camera while shooting—a useful technique for shooting videos and still pictures of actions subjects that move laterally across the frame.

 Fluid head tripods are of great benefit when shooting videos since they provide a very smooth, well-damped panning motion that virtually eliminates jerkiness and yields professional-looking video effects.
-True fluid heads, often sold as accessories for professional tripods that don’t come with heads, contain a special viscous oil to damp the panning action, and can be adjusted to control the degree of damping required.
+Here’s the difference between a video fluid head and fluid tripod heads, true fluid heads, often sold as accessories for professional tripods that don’t come with heads, contain a special viscous oil to damp the panning action, and can be adjusted to control the degree of damping required.
 Fluid-effect heads, which are often included on video tripods and general-use tripods, contain a solid viscous material that also provides a very smooth panning action, but the amount of damping is not adjustable (some have friction adjustments for adjusting the stiffness/smoothness of the panning action).
-Well-designed fluid-effect heads work very will in practices, and are much less expensive that the true fluid heads used by professional cinematographers and videographers.
+Well-designed fluid-effect heads work very will in practices, and are much less expensive that the true fluid in head tripods used by professional cinematographers and videographers.
 Fluid heads also work well for still photography, especially when panning horizontal action.

 Leg braces: These adjustable cross members that join the legs together at the bottom increase tripod stability by providing a fully triangulated structure when they’re locked in position with a knob or lever.
 They’re particularly useful on lightweight tripods, enhancing the rigidity of narrow diameter legs when they’re fully extended, but they can also be useful in imparting and extra degree of rigidity and freedom from flex to medium full-sized tripods.